 - For males the figure is around 0.3% to 2.1%.
 Binge eating disorder is the most common form of eating disorder in men.

-- Overall, roughly 5% of the population has an eating disorder some time in their life (that’s 1 in 20).
+- As you can see, statistics vary.
+Another, far lower figure is that roughly 5% of the population has an eating disorder some time in their life (that’s 1 in 20).
 In the US, 10 million people have anorexia or bulimia.
 Many more have binge eating disorder.

 - As to ‘disordered eating’, it may be a source of misery for more than 55 percent of teen girls and 30 percent of boys (skipping meals, binges, use of diet pills or laxatives, vomiting).

 All eating disorders (not just anorexia) have high mortality rates

 With any type of eating disorder, there are 1.5 to 2 times more deaths than would be expected in the equivalent normal population (standard mortality ratio).
 Anorexia is often quoted as having the highest mortality rate of any psychiatric disorder, but recent figures from people who got outpatient care show that it's not just anorexia: all eating disorders are generally lethal to the same degree.

 Differences come up among those who have been inpatients (so presumably at the more severe end): for these people anorexia does have the highest mortality, with a death rate that is 5 to 6 times higher than expected in age-matched peers in the general population (standardized mortality rate).
 For bulimia and binge eating disorder the rate is 1.5.